EmmanuelOrunta/RETAIL-CUSTOMER-SEGMENTATION-USING-MACHINE-LEARNING/README.md

 ## 🎯 Business Problem

 Retail businesses often struggle to answer questions like:
 - Who are my most valuable customers?
+- Which customers are likely to stop buying?